 Photo: Ioanna Kazakou/JIVE

-JIVE’s contribution to the event was key in showcasing how radio astronomy and technology intersect to enable scientific discovery.
+JIVE’s contribution to the event was key in illustrating how radio astronomy and technology intersect to enable scientific discovery.
 The correlation room buzzed with visitors keen to learn how JIVE combines data from the multiple radio telescopes of the European VLBI Network to create the sharpest images of the universe.
 Bob Campbell, Head of the Science Operations Group, along with Martin Leeuwinga, Hardware Support Engineer, and Bert Harms, Senior Operator, were there to explain the process.

 An interactive demonstration of interferometry by Des Small, JIVE Software Engineer, illustrated why it takes a telescope the size of the Earth to capture the sharpest images of the sky.